-Analysis of GLOF risks, exposure and vulnerability must consider both how inhabitants rank their risks and how disaster

-305 prevention policies such as hazard zoning, building practices, and urban planning affect socio-economic status.
+Analysis of GLOF risks, exposure and vulnerability must consider both how inhabitants rank their risks and how disaster prevention policies such as hazard zoning, building practices and urban planning affect socioeconomic status.
 It is difficult to pinpoint responsibility for people's decisions to inhabit the potential GLOF path below Palcacocha.
 Inequality driven by class and race divisions has led to the marginalization of some segments of the Peruvian population.
-As a result, their decisionmaking may be shaped by economics, livelihood and employment opportunities, social standing, and other socio-economic factors that are usually impossible to assign to certain individuals but rather to larger forces such as racism, poverty, and global 310 inequality.
-Furthermore, the economic level of Peruvians, including the citizens of Huaraz, is also affected by global histories and legacies of colonialism, neoliberalism, resource extraction, political domination, and economic marginalization.
-Parts of these historical processes continue to affect the lives of people in Huaraz which contribute to make them, generally speaking poorer compared to residents of the most developed nations who tend to have lower levels of vulnerability and can afford to rank risks differently than Peruvians living beneath lake Palcacocha (Carey, 2010).
+As a result, their decision-making may be shaped by economics, livelihood and employment opportunities, social standing, and other socioeconomic factors that are usually impossible to assign to certain individuals but instead can be assigned to overall populations, such as racism, poverty and global inequality.
+Furthermore, the economic level of Peruvians, including the citizens of Huaraz, is also affected by global histories and legacies of colonialism, neoliberalism, resource extraction, political domination and economic marginalization.
+Parts of these historical processes continue to affect the lives of people in Huaraz, which contributes to making them, generally speaking, poorer compared to residents of the most developed nations, who tend to have lower levels of vulnerability and can afford to rank risks differently than Peruvians living beneath lake Palcacocha (Carey, 2010).

-315 5 Institutional and governance-related risk drivers
+5 Institutional and governance-related risk drivers